Code-Institute-Submissions/HiddenGems/README.md

 - There was an incorrect label use in two locations - these were amended.

 Manage_Movies:
-- An ID on the modals was replicated, this was amended to include the dynamic movie id, therefore making the id unique.
+- An ID on the modals was replicated - this was amended to include the dynamic movie id, therefore making the id unique.

 Login:
 No issues found.